c4mbr0nn3/redolent-waffle/README.md

 # redolent-waffle

-NUMERICAL METHODS FOR DIFFERENTIAL EQUATIONS - First homework
+## Numerical methods for differential equations

+First homework for the numerical methods course